 HPP is an ultra-rare, genetic, and life-threatening metabolic disease characterized by impaired phosphate and calcium regulation, leading to progressive damage to multiple vital organs including destruction and deformity of bones, profound muscle weakness, seizures, impaired renal function, and respiratory failure.
 The severe manifestations of the genetic deficiency in HPP affect people of all ages, and approximately 50% of infants with the disease do not survive past one year of age.
 HPP is caused by mutations in the gene encoding the enzyme Tissue Nonspecific Alkaline Phosphatase.
-This enzyme normally breaks down metabolic substrates such as inorganic pyrophosphateand pyridoxal phosphate.
+This enzyme normally breaks down metabolic substrates such as inorganic pyrophosphate and pyridoxal phosphate.

-Asfotase alfa, a targeted enzyme replacement therapy in Phase II clinical trials for patients with HPP, directly addresses the morbidities and mortality of HPP by targeting alkaline phosphatase directly to the deficient tissue.
+Asfotase alfa, a targeted enzyme replacement therapy in Phase II clinical trials for patients with HPP, is designed to directly address the morbidities and mortality of HPP by targeting alkaline phosphatase directly to the deficient tissue.
 In this way, asfotase alfa is designed to normalize the genetically defective metabolic process and prevent or reverse the severe, crippling and life-threatening complications of dysregulated mineral metabolism in patients with HPP.
 Initial studies with asfotase alfa in HPP patients indicate that the treatment significantly decreases the levels of targeted metabolic substrates.
+We have initiated a natural history study in infants with HPP.
 We acquired asfotase alfa in February 2012 in connection with our acquisition of Enobia.